brutus/htmltest/README.md

 ## Configuration

-The default configuration files is read from `.htmltest.yml`, .e.g.:
+The default configuration is read from `.htmltest.yml` if available, .e.g.:

 ```yaml
 # .htmltest.yml